jensottomoeller/dbt-fakerairbyte-shop/README.md

 ## Analytics & Visualization: Looker Studio

-Option 1: In BigQuery, open your final marts table and use the the 'Export' -> 'Explore in Looker Studio' option Option 2: open Looker Studio (https://lookerstudio.google.com/), 'create report' and press the 'Add Data' button to connect to your marts table in BigQuery
+Go to Looker Studio (https://lookerstudio.google.com/), 'create report' and press the 'Add Data' button to connect to your marts table in BigQuery

+(alternatively, in BigQuery, open your final marts table and use the the 'Export' -> 'Explore in Looker Studio' option)